bouchara0303/personalProjects/qrCodeCreator/README.md

 ## Acknowledgments

-* Thanks to the author of [reedSolomon.py](reedSolomon.py) for an easier encoding process!
+* Thanks to the author of [reedSolomon.py](QRGenerator/reedSolomon.py) for making the encoding process easier!